November 19, 2025

 I also think that DJing is beautiful.
 It's not just keeping the party going, it's the mixing that really stuck with me.
 Blending songs is satisfying to me.
 Creating surprise and excitement from music is just the coolest thing.
 Some people have an eye for color, others have a knack for sports, I have an ear for music.

 I am so stuck in being the concieved idea of what a DJ is.
 I want to break free from that box.
-The issue at play though, is how to break through Queer Brooklyn as yet another DJ.
+The issue at play though, is how to break through as a Queer Brooklyn DJ and not just be yet another Queer Brooklyn DJ.
 I keep comparing myself to being another cover band by playing at my favorite bars.
 I know that isn't right and I shouldn't do that, because that's not what I want to do.

 But, I feel stuck.
 I feel stuck creatively, I feel stuck attempting to grow, I feel stuck in being stuck.
 And I just can not seem to get away from the daunting humps in front of me.
 More mixes, more bookings, more music, more content, more visbility, more expectations.